Who We Are

 There is a strong base of agricultural and food processing related activity throughout Michigan and West Michigan to include location and establishment of food processing operations, education training, and product development and incubation.
 What is missing is a holistic view of the sector to include alignment and integration of synergistic strategies and opportunities.

 In addition, the positive results of growing the industry can become a basis for addressing economic challenges in the region.
-Michigan’s 300 agricultural commodities can supply products for natural food providers, ready-to-eat products, and private label markets.
-New opportunities exist for raw products and healthy processed foods that will drive economic growth.
+Michigans 300 agricultural commodities can supply products for natural food providers, ready-to-eat products, and private label markets.
+Export opportunities exist for raw products and processed foods that will drive economic growth.

 American food products are highly sought in international markets because of their quality and safety.
-In addition, food products produced using renewable energy and healthy processed are marketing trends with growth potential that matches Michigan’s ability to meet this demand.
+Food products produced using renewable energy is a marketing trend with growth potential that matches Michigans ability to meet this energy demand.

 Why West Michigan and Muskegon